beehive-lab/mambo/docs/tutorials/start-guide/exercise2/README.md

 </div>
 <br>

-For simplicity, portability, and full control over execution, DBM Tools often **load target programs within their own address space**.
-This cannot be done with `ld`, shown on the LHS of the diagram below, so we must implement a userspace loader which for MAMBO is `libelf`:
+For simplicity, portability, and full control over execution, DBM Frameworks often **load target programs within their own address space**.
+This cannot be done with `ld`, shown on the LHS of the diagram below, so we must implement a userspace loader which for MAMBO is `libelf`.
+Not to be confused with the Linux [libelf](https://archlinux.org/packages/core/x86_64/libelf/).

 <div align="center" >
 <img src="images/Memory-Allocation.png" alt="Virtual Address Memory Allocation" style="width:60%;">